bishDOTexe/bishDOTexe.github.io/_posts/2022-07-13-enumeration_using_gobuster.md

 <h1>gobuster 'dir' Command Module</h1>

 Before we begin, it's important for us to investigate and verify the required and optional flags when using the dir module in gobuster.
 These can be found from again utilizing the '--help' flag after specifying dir.
-Due to the lengthy output, I will only include the syntax to view the flags below:
+Due to the lengthy output, I will only include the syntax to view the flags below.
+For an in-depth look at all 'dir' flags, use this [direct-link] to the GitHub repo page.

 ```
 ┌──(kali㉿kali)-[~]